elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ### `rule_source` field

-The `rule_source` field will be a required top-level object field in our rule schema that will be a discriminated union of two types: `'internal'` and `'external'`.
+The `rule_source` field will be a top-level object field in our rule schema that will be a discriminated union of two types: `'internal'` and `'external'`.

 Rules with `rule_source` of type `internal` are rules generated internally in the Kibana application and which don't have an external origin outside of it.

 Rules with `rule_source` of type `external` are rules who have an external origin or source.
 Elastic prebuilt rules are a case of `external` rule, with the `detection-rules` repository handled by the TRaDE team being their external source origin.

 This also means that a rule with this type of `rule_source` will determine that the rule is an Elastic Prebuilt Rule that can receive upstream updates via Fleet.
-This field is intented to partly replace the currently existing `immutable` field, which is used today for the same purpose, but -as its name indicates- also currently determines if a rule's fields can be modified/customized.
+This field is intended to partly replace the currently existing `immutable` field, which is used today for the same purpose, but -as its name indicates- also currently determines if a rule's fields can be modified/customized.

 As seen in the schema, when the `rule_source` has type `'external'`, the object can contain two other subfields as well, `is_customized` and `source_updated_at`, explained below.
 If the object has type `'internal'`, no other fields should be present (subject to change in the future).